gwt-plugins/gwt-eclipse-plugin/README.md

 ##Importing the Google Plug-in projects

 Having set up your workspace appropriately, you can now import the appropriate projects.

 File -> Import -> General -> Existing Projects into Workspace

-Select your checkout of the trunk of google-plugin-for-eclipse to see all of the Eclipse projects for you to import.
-You should only import the projects that correspond to the version of Eclipse that you are using for development and the platform you are running on.
+* Select your checkout of the trunk of google-plugin-for-eclipse to see all of the Eclipse projects for you to import.
+* Import the projects that correspond to the version of Eclipse that you are using for development.
 For example, if you have Eclipse 4.3, do not import a project that has "e33" in its name.
+Projects with 'e43' in their name should be imported in this case.
+* Do not import the 'gwt-dev-tools' or 'gwt-dev-tools-gen' projects as they are not needed and will introduce dependencies that you don't need to worry about.
+If you see errors about dependencies on gwt-user, this is the likely cause.

 ##Launching the Plug-in